New Jersey Wing Civil Air Patrol: Cadet programs

 The Civil Air Patrol offers a cadet program for youth aged 12 to 21.
 The cadet program is organized around four main program elements: leadership, aerospace, fitness, and character.
 Cadets progress through the self-paced program to complete tasks in each program area in order to earn promotions and awards.

 Aerospace education

 The Civil Air Patrol promotes and supports aerospace education, both for its own members and the general public.
 Cadets are offered aerospace education as a part of the cadet program.
 Teachers can get free classroom materials and lesson plans from CAP through CAP’s Aerospace Education Membership program.

 Organization

+Notable Commanders

+Col Joseph Abegg (CAP), former New Jersey Wing Commander and awardee of the FAA MASTER PILOT AWARD, ran on the Republican ticket for Burlington County Commissioner in 2025.
+He was defeated by Democrat Allison Eckel by nearly 40,000 votes.